Frequently asked questions

 How do placements work?

 There are plenty of occasions for BA students to put theory into practice within a variety of Christian organisations and churches.
 All students (including campus-based) have to complete a certain number of hours on placement, whilst additional opportunities help them to develop their particular areas of interest even further.
-These include five-week placement opportunities in the second year (anywhere in the UK), and third year (anywhere in the UK or overseas), depending on the course and mode of study chosen.

 Find out more: